 The more I got to know my fellow travellers on that inaugural adventure, the more I realized how much we had in common.
 Nobody was there to party or flex their abs.
 We ranged in age from our late thirties to early sixties.
 Everybody was there for an enriching cultural experience with little to prove to each other, negating my own pre-conceived social pressure.

 I conquered my physical limits

 While that first trip was quite physical, I’ve since embarked on a luxe Croatian cruise, a ten-day Thailand tour, and glamping in Slovenia.
 My combined experiences have taught me that whatever you’re craving, you’ll find like-minded men in your tribe.
-If a trip demands physical fitness it’s because you’re climbing to Everest Base Camp, not because there’s a tea dance where everybody will have their shirts off.
-It’s tough to flaunt your physique when you’re bundled in a parka after all.
+If a trip demands physical fitness, it’s because you’re climbing Everest Base Camp, not because there’s a tea dance where everybody will have their shirts off.
+It’s tough to flaunt your physique when you’re bundled in a parka.